MapsPeople/docs/src/cms/index.md

 ![solution-details-app-categories](/assets/cms/interface-overview/Solution_Details_App_Categories.png)

-Here you can select which categories can be used for browsing the app.
+Here you can select which Categories can be used for browsing the app.

-1. Move your app categories up and down in order.
+1. Move your app Categories up and down in order.
 1. The name of the Category.
 1. Toggle whether or not the Category in question is visible in the app.
-1. The icon selected for the Category.
+1. The Icon selected for the Category.
-1. Select an icon to be used for the Category.
+1. Select an Icon to be used for the Category.

 ##### API Keys

 ![solution-details-api-keys](/assets/cms/interface-overview/Solution_Details_API_Keys.png)

-Here you manage the active API Keys generated for your Solution.
+Here you manage the active API keys generated for your Solution.
 To load your MapsIndoors data in your apps, you need an API key.

 You can create as many API keys as you want, and it is good practise to use one for each place you need to load data from MapsIndoors (each mobile platform, web app etc.).